Real-time Graph Building on FPGAs for Machine Learning Trigger Applications in Particle Physics: Toolchain

 \section{Toolchain}

 In the following, we leverage the described mathematical property to demonstrate the feasibility of building approximate \knn graphs for trigger applications.
 First, we provide a methodology to evaluate the approximate equivalence of \knn, \enn and \pnn graph building approaches, providing a measure of generality for \knn parameters chosen in offline track reconstruction algorithms~\cite{DeZoort.2021, Rossi.2022}.
-Second, we semi-automatically generate a generic hardware implementation for the \pnn graph building as an application-specific version of the \enn graph building, thus demonstrating the feasibility of graph-based signal processing in low-level trigger systems.
-Third, we perform a case study on the \belletwo trigger system demonstrating achievable throughput and latency measures in the environment of trigger applications.
+Second, we semi-automatically generate a generic hardware implementation for the \pnn graph building as an application-specific version of the \enn graph building{}, thus demonstrating the feasibility of graph-based signal processing in low-level trigger systems.{Since \enn graph building is a special case of \pnn graph building, we have also covered this case in our implementation.} Third, we perform a case study on the \belletwo trigger system demonstrating achievable throughput and latency measures in the environment of trigger applications.